 - 5% GST

-Airfare: Please don’t book your flights until we have verified where your cruise starts and ends.
+Airfare: Please don’t book your flights until we have confirmed your cruise.
 We can arrange your airfare for you or provide you with the dates and flights needed to allow you to book your own flights.

 Disclaimer: We do our utmost to ensure that information posted on our website is correct at the time of publication, however trip details are subject to change without notice by the suppliers and operators involved.
 We update the information as soon as possible when changes are advised to us, however, we cannot assume responsibility for such changes made by the suppliers and operators.